verhovsky/books-futures-explained/src/3_generators_pin.md

 }
 ```

-> Try to uncomment the line with `mem::swap` and see the result of running this code.
+> Try to uncomment the line with `mem::swap` and see the results.

-While the example above compiles just fine, we expose users of this code to
+While the example above compiles just fine, we expose consumers of this this API
-both possible undefined behavior and other memory errors while using just safe
+to both possible undefined behavior and other memory errors while using just safe
 Rust.
 This is a big problem!

 But now, let's prevent the segfault from happening using `Pin`.
 We'll discuss